BRUTON, St. Mary (ST 686 347),

-Built of Doulting stone from the Middle Jurassic Upper Inferior Oolite formation, this is another important Perpendicular church in south Somerset.
-The W. tower has been attributed to various dates: the very brief church guide ascribes it to 1449-56 but fails to give any explanation and nor, surprisingly, did Dr. John Harvey (in The Perpendicular Style, pub.
-Batsford, 1978), who said rather that work had begun here by 1456, while Dr. J.F.
-Allen (in The Great Church Towers of England, pub.
-1932), admittedly writing much earlier, assigned the tower more generally to the period between 1450 and 1490.
+Built of Doulting stone from the Middle Jurassic, Upper Inferior Oolite Formation, this is another important Perpendicular church in south Somerset, and one that stands apart from any identifiable regional group.
+The W. tower has been attributed to various dates: notes in the church ascribe it to 1449-56 but fail to provide any justification and nor, surprisingly, did Dr. John Harvey (The Perpendicular Style, London, Batsford, 1978, p.
+233), who simply stated that work had begun here by 1456, while Dr. J.F.
+Allen (in The Great Church Towers of England, Cambridge, Cambridge University Press, 1932), admittedly writing much earlier, assigned the tower more generally to the period between 1450 and 1490.
 It is, however, agreed that it predates the clerestory and nave and aisle roofs, which display the heraldic emblems of Richard Fitzpaine, Bishop of London from 1506-22.
 The date of the chancel is also known, but only because it was rebuilt in 1743.

-The W. tower (left) is the glory of the building, rising in three proud stages to large crocketed corner pinnacles and elaborate openwork battlements pierced by a lower tier of small quatrefoils and an upper tier of larger ones enclosing shields, supported by angle buttresses that terminate in tall detached shafts topped by subsidiary detached pinnacles at the level of the bell-openings.
+The W. tower is the glory of the building, rising in three proud stages to large crocketed corner pinnacles and elaborate openwork battlements pierced by a lower tier of small quatrefoils and an upper tier of larger ones enclosing shields, supported by angle buttresses that terminate in tall detached shafts topped by subsidiary detached pinnacles at the level of the bell-openings.
 This is a design reminiscent of A.K.
-Wickham’s “Quantock Group” of churches as defined in his book The Churches of Somerset (pub.
-Phoenix House Ltd., 1952) (see the entry on Bishop's Lydeard church for an explanation), for though not similar enough to be considered a true member, it does look as if it might have been influenced by them, at least in some respects, or - if it is too early for that - to have been an influence on them.
+Wickham’s 'Quantock Group' of churches as defined in his book The Churches of Somerset (London, David & Charles, 1965) (see the page for Bishop's Lydeard on this web-site for an explanation), for though not similar enough to be considered a true member, it does look as if it might have been influenced by them or - if it is too early for that - to have been an influence on them.
 Thus compare, in particular, the form of the buttresses with those at Bishop's Lydeard, Ile Abbots, Huish Episcopi and Kingsbury Episcopi, and examine also the battlements, bell-openings and niches.
-The W. doorway has fine continuous mouldings beneath a label and traceried spandrels, and the transomed W. window displays alternate tracery with subarcuation of the lights in threes and through-reticulation, but no subreticulation.
-Three niches with crocketed canopies (at the apex and sides) fill the space around and above this window, below the first string course, and two further niches adorn the second stage, one on either side of the two-light opening here with a straightened reticulation unit in the head.
+The W. doorway carries a series of fine continuous mouldings around the arch, beneath a label and traceried spandrels, and the transomed W. window displays alternate tracery with subarcuation of the lights in threes and through-reticulation, but no subreticulation.
+(See the glossary for an explanation of these terms.)
+Three niches with crocketed canopies fill the space around and above this window, below the first string course, and two further niches adorn the second stage, one on either side of the two-light opening here with a straightened reticulation unit in the head.
 The third (bell-) stage is pierced by three two-light transomed bell-openings in each wall, separated by shafts set diagonally which give rise to attached demi-pinnacles (i.e. half pinnacles set flush against the wall).
 These features together produce a noble effect of some pretension, and yet the church also has a second tower rising above the N. porch (shown right), which clearly relates to an earlier building plan, probably of late fourteenth century date.
 This structure is diagonally-buttressed and embattled and has two-light bell-openings with straightened reticulation units, crocketed pinnacles at the northeast and northwest angles, and a prominent square turret at the southwest angle, rising higher than the tower itself.

-The nave aisle windows (one of which is illustrated below left) are three-light, with strong mullions and transoms at the springing level: below the transoms the lights are trefoil-cusped and two-centred, while above, the outer lights are lancet-pointed over cusped Ys and the central lights contain pointed quatrefoils in the oculi, supported by pairs of little trefoiled archlets below.
+The nave aisle windows (one of which is illustrated below left) are three-light, with strong mullions (i.e. mullions rising all the way from the sill to the head of the window arch with no diminution in thickness) and transoms that sit on the apices of the lights and cross the full width of the window: below these transoms the lights are trefoil-cusped and two-centred, while above, the outer lights are lancet-pointed over cusped Ys and the central lights contain pointed quatrefoils in the oculi, supported by pairs of little trefoiled archlets below.
 The N. aisle is embattled but the clerestory and S. aisle (where earlier battlements have probably been replaced) now have openwork parapets formed of cusped triangles between crocketed pinnacles.
 (See the photograph at the foot of the page.)
 The clerestory windows are four-light and four-centred, with subarcuation of the lights in pairs and through-reticulation but also the recrudescence of quatrefoils filling the spaces above the ogee lights, suggesting we are witnessing here the breakdown of the Perpendicular style as it enters its final years (perhaps, c.
 1520).